driplineorg/controls-guide/source/using-dripline/two-to-three.rst

 The message structure and overall API (especially in Python) changed very little, so hopefully the effort to upgrade a system to the new version will be minimal.

 That said, the two versions are not compatible, so you cannot run a mixed-version system.
+It's possible to have parallel v2 and v3 meshes, though not recommended, even using the same broker.
+However, the components on one mesh will not be able to talk to the components on the other mesh.
+You would also need to ensure that endpoint names are unique between the two meshes.

 You'll need to make at least the following changes: